Kang-hyun Park: Phantom Singer, subsequent work and awards

-Kang-hyun Park has continued to thrive in recent years, taking on challenging and diverse roles.
 In 2020, he returned as Gwynplaine in The Man Who Laughs.
 The 10th anniversary performance of Mozart! in South Korea, where he played the protagonist Wolfgang Mozart, was held at the main auditorium of the Sejong Center, and also aired online due to the special circumstances of the COVID-19 period.'
-In 2021, he performed as Anatole Kuragin in Korean replica production of Natasha, Pierre & The Great Comet of 1812.
+In 2021, he performed as Anatole Kuragin in Korean replica production of Natasha, Pierre & The Great Comet of 1812 and returned to Phantom Singer All Stars with Miraclass.

 Park played Orpheus in Hadestown from September 2021 to February 2022.'
 This role earned him the 6th Korea Musical Awards for Best Actor, and the 16th DIMF Awards for Star of the Year.
 In 2022, he returned to the role of Gwynplaine in The Man Who Laughs at the Sejong Center.'
 His role as Tony in West Side Story in the 2022/2023 season,' was followed by his portrayal of Huey in Memphis in 2023.'